gauravnlpllm/RAG/README.md

 All of these have the common theme of retrieving relevant resources and then presenting them in an understandable way using an LLM.

 Slide 3: RAG Architecure <br/>
 Prior to answering any question about a given document, the document is split into chunks and the chunks are indexed into a vector database (vectordb).
 When a question is sent to the RAG system, the top-k chunks most similar to the question are retrieved from the vector database and used to generate the answer using a large language model as generator.
 In order to retrieve chunks from the vector database, the question is encoded into a vector that is compared to the vector previously generated from the chunks.
-To prompt the generator, the question is converted into a set of instructions that instruct the LLM to find the answer within the top-k retrieved chunks.
+To prompt the generator, the question is converted into a set of instructions that instruct the LLM to find the answer within the top-k retrieved chunks.<br/>
+Slide 4 and 5: <br/>
+Simply chunking and embedding documents in a database and then using plain vector similarity search won’t hit the mark for multi-hop questions.
+Here’s why: <br/>

+Repeated information in top N documents: The provided documents aren’t guaranteed to contain all the information required to answer a question fully.
+For example, the top three similar documents might all mention that Shariq worked at OpenAI and possibly founded a company while ignoring all the other former employees who became founders.<br/>
+Missing reference information: Depending on the chunk sizes, some chunks might not contain the full context or references to the entities mentioned in the text.
+Overlapping the chunks can partially mitigate the issue of missing references.
+There are also examples where the references point to another document, so you need a co-reference resolution or preprocessing technique.<br/>
+Hard to define the ideal N number of retrieved documents: Some questions require more documents for an LLM to be accurate, while in other situations, a large number of documents would only increase the noise (and cost).<br/>